Geodesic dome

 A geodesic dome is a hemispherical thin-shell structure (lattice-shell) based on a geodesic polyhedron.
-The triangular elements of the dome are structurally rigid and distribute the structural stress throughout the structure, making geodesic domes able to withstand very heavy loads for their size.
+The rigid triangular elements of the dome distribute stress throughout the structure, making geodesic domes able to withstand very heavy loads for their size.

 History

 The first geodesic dome was designed after World War I by Walther Bauersfeld, chief engineer of Carl Zeiss Jena, an optical company, for a planetarium to house his planetarium projector.
 An initial, small dome was patented and constructed by the firm of Dykerhoff and Wydmann on the roof of the Carl Zeiss Werke in Jena, Germany.
-A larger dome, called "The Wonder of Jena", opened to the public in July 1926.
+A larger dome, called "The Wonder of Jena", opened to the public on July 18, 1926.